f4b6a3/uuid-creator/README.md

 UUID uuid = GUID.v7().toUUID();
 ```

-Note that you call `toUUID()` to copy the internal value of GUID to the new JDK's UUID.
+When you call `toUUID()` the internal value of GUID is copied to the new JDK's UUID.

 Deprecation
 ------------------------------------------------------